ASME Teaching Award for Excellence in Indigenous Music Education

 Lady Callaway Award

-Following a bequest from Lady Callaway’s estate, a small monetary award is made at National Conference to a recipient resident in that State or Territory.
-National Executive will decide on the criteria.
+Following a bequest from Lady Callaway’s estate, a small monetary award is made at the ASME National Conference to a recipient resident in that State or Territory.
+National Executive determined that the local ASME chapter council is to seek nominations for the Lady Callaway Award, and to decide on the winner of the award.
 The first award was made in 2009.

 2009 Michael Curtain (accompanist)